mdschatz/rote/doc/source/build.rst

 MPI
 ---
-An implementation of the Message Passing Interface (MPI) is required for building Elemental.
+An implementation of the Message Passing Interface (MPI) is required for building |projectName|.
 The two most commonly used implementations are

 1. `MPICH2 <http://www.mcs.anl.gov/research/projects/mpich2/>`_
 2. `OpenMPI <http://www.open-mpi.org/>`_